If you are in the armed forces you may qualify for the Australian Defence Force (ADF) Home Loans scheme

 Which lenders will approve my loan?

 The secret to getting your home loan approved is to apply with the right lender.
-This is because not all of the major lenders are willing to provide Defence Force members with a home loan under the DHOAS scheme.
+This is because not all lenders are willing to provide Defence Force members with a home loan under the DHOAS scheme.

 However, there are certain lenders willing to include the Defence Force scheme you are eligible for when assessing the amount you can borrow.
 In other words, by applying with the right lender, not only do you increase your chances of getting your loan approved but you might even be able to borrow more money under better terms and conditions.Back to top